ranchalprakash/Decision-Tree-classifier/README.md

 ```
 The dot fle is converted into pdf using
 'dot - Tpdf tree . dot - o tree . pdf'
-The diagram of desicion tree is attached below .
 Total number of nodes is 25
 Total number of leaf nodes is 14

 .